Assistive Technology at Student Access Services

 - Physical or Medical Disability Documentation Guidelines DOC

 - Registration Process…General Guidelines Form DOC

 - Testing Accommodations/Sign-up Form Fillable DOC | Printable DOC

-- Final Exam Sign-up Form DOC
+- Spring 2023 Final Exam Testing Accommodations/Sign-up Form PDF

 - Self-Disclosure Form DOC

 - Sensory Disability Documentation Guidelines PDF | DOC